 1) Rushing

-Employees often feel constant pressure to complete tasks as quickly as possible so that they can move onto the next task or finish the day early.
+Employees often feel constant pressure to complete tasks as quickly as possible so that they can move on to the next task or finish the day early.
 Rushing reduces the quality of workmanship and increases the chances of not following the correct safety steps to complete tasks.
-Accidents increase on Fridays, holiday weekends or when jobs are behind schedule.
-It’s important to remind employees that working safety is the first priority, even if it means finishing the job later.
+Accidents increase on Fridays, holiday weekends, or when jobs are behind schedule.
+It’s important to remind employees that working safety is the priority, even if it means finishing the job later.

 2) Frustration

 Frustration is a mindset that almost everybody experiences at some point in life.
 Having the right tools to manage frustration and turn negatives into positives is key to being able to avoid accidents and injuries.
 Creating a workplace that prevents frustration from developing is key.
-Employees can get frustrated at poor procedures, bad communication, wrong or insufficient materials and problems at home.
-Not all situations can be managed and controlled, but hiring employees that can control their emotions is a valuable practice to any company.
+Employees can get frustrated at poor procedures, bad communication, wrong or insufficient materials, and problems at home.
+Not all situations can be managed and controlled, but hiring employees who can control their emotions is a valuable practice for any company.

 3) Fatigue

 Fatigue greatly reduces production and performance.
 A tired driver is said to be as dangerous on the road as a drunk driver, which illustrates the dangers of fatigue.
-It is very important to identify when a worker is fatigued to take the correct cause of action.
+It is very important to identify when a worker is fatigued to take the correct course of action.
 A great danger in hotter climates is heat stress, which causes fatigue and can result in death.
-Having heat stress safety plans are an essential training topic for all work forces.
+Having heat stress safety plans is an essential training topic for all workforces.
 To avoid fatigue, employees should not overwork or work overly long hours.
 Corporations have to set realistic deadlines and attainable goals for employees.

 4) Complacency